Word of the Year Ideas to Choose from for 2025

 Choosing a word of the year instead of doomed-to-fail resolutions allows you to adapt your vision to the challenges of the year ahead.

-According to a study from the University of Scranton, only about 19% of New Year’s resolutions are successful for 2 years.
-That’s it.
-Less than 1 in 5.
-I couldn’t find any research on the success rates of choosing a word of the year, but I can’t imagine the practice performs worse than that.
+According to a study from the University of Scranton, only about 19% of New Year’s resolutions stick for two years.
+That’s less than 1 in 5.
+Honestly, I couldn’t find any stats on the success rates of choosing a word of the year, but I can’t imagine it performs worse than that.

 Choose your word of the year